isomorphic-git/isomorphic-git/README.md

 Isomorphic-git is a pure ECMAScript 2017+ re-implementation of [git](https://git-scm.com/) that works on the desktop and on the web.
-On the desktop (or laptop, whatever) it uses Node and its core `fs` library.
+On the desktop (or laptop, whatever) it uses Node and its core "fs" library.
 On the web, it works with any modern browser (see list above) and the [BrowserFS](https://www.npmjs.com/package/browserfs) library.
-This means you can do all the same things in the browser
-- git pull, git commit, git push - that you are used to doing on your desktop.
+This means you can do all the same things you are used to doing on your desktop - git pull, git commit, git push - in the browser.

-This changes everything.
-Git is the lingua fraca of source code control, and the web is made out of source code.
+**This is a big deal.** Git is the lingua fraca of source code control, and the web is made out of source code.
 Client-side JavaScript can now be used to read *and write* to the web the same way you've been editing websites on your desktop since 2008 - using git.

 Isomorphic-git does not impliment every feature found in the canonical git implementation.
 But it does aim to be 100% compatible with it.
-This means it does all its operations by modifying files in a `.git` directory just like the git you are used to.
-You can use the `isogit` CLI to operate on existing git repositories you may already have on your desktop or server.
+This means it does all its operations by modifying files in a ".git" directory just like the git you are used to.
+You can use the `isogit` CLI to operate on existing git repositories on your desktop or server.

 ## High-level API (unstable)